Salvo (band): History

 In 1998, Ted Turner contacted Pain's publicist and contracted with the band to produce some original music for Jabberjaw.
 The "pop-punk four-piece rock band with a three-piece horn section and keyboards", over its six years, performed on MTV2, shared a ticket with The Mighty Mighty Bosstones, received airtime on the radio, worked with The WB, sold CDs worldwide, and was even shut down mid-song by another band—Train—for drawing away their fans at a 1999 concert.

 In 2000, while the band was talking with interested record labels, Lord shut down Pain to pursue his religious calling.
 Lord received his Master of Theology from University of Dallas, married, became an author, and as of January 2013, lived in Mount Pleasant, South Carolina and taught at Cathedral of Saint John the Baptist in nearby Charleston.
 In 2019, Lord's abrupt dissolution of Pain, and the subsequent effects on band members' lives, were still a touchy subject with those involved.

-Salvo

 In the years leading up to 2019, Lord continued writing music and found that most of his new material was best-suited as Pain songs.
 Reconnecting with Guthrie, the two agreed that these new tracks should be recorded and released.
 When Milewicz declined to return, Lord and Guthrie felt it was inappropriate to call the group Pain without one of its co-founders, and so they called the new lineup Salvo.
-After what their new record label (Earth Libraries) called "a gigantic break", Salvo released the first album under their new name (Off the Charts) in Mobile, Alabama on September 13, 2019.
-"Off the Charts" was subsequently praised by Pain fans as a true return to form for the band.
+After what their new record label (Earth Libraries) called "a gigantic break", Salvo was scheduled to release the first album under the new name (Off the Charts) in Mobile, Alabama on September 13, 2019.

-The band followed the album's release with a tour that initially began in December 2019 before being terminated due to the COVID-19 pandemic in the United States.
-They resumed touring from October 2021 until June 2023.
-In the midst of the group's touring, they've released two more albums, Never Been, which includes several covers of Lord's solo work, on July 16, 2021 and The Traveler on August 26, 2022.